|

 a real estate expert will be aware of these factors and more.

-something the agent deals with every day.
+And all the financial details that can seem so mind-boggling to first-time home buyers are something the agent deals with every day.
 He or she will help you figure the price range you can

 afford, explain the advantages and disadvantages of different types of mortgages, guide you